SerenityOS/serenity/Base/usr/share/man/man5/presenter.md

     -   `font`: (string) Font of the text, must be system-wide accessible.
     -   `text-alignment`: (string enum, see GML) Alignment of the text within the bounding box.
 -   `image`: An external image.
 The additional properties are:
     -   `path`: (string) Path to the image file.
 This path may be relative, then it is relative to the presenter file.
-The image format may be any of the image formats supported by SerenityOS.
+The image format may be any of the image formats supported by SilkOS.
     -   `scaling`: (string enum, optional) Controls how the image is scaled:
         -   `fit-smallest`: (default) Fit the image into the bounding box, preserving its aspect ratio.
         -   `stretch`: Match the bounding box in width and height exactly; this will change the image's aspect ratio if the aspect ratio of the bounding box is not exactly the same.